lucaschirruINAF/SRT-Documentation/antenna.rst

 * **MISTRAL receiver**: It is a bolometric millimetre camera for SRT operating in the 77 – 103 GHz frequency band composed of an array of 408 detectors (pixels) that simultaneously sample a wide field of view.
 This will be suitable for the observation of extensive and diffused emission with low surface brightness.
 This receiver is installed on the Gregorian focus of SRT and requires the shaped configuration.

 **Future receivers**: the SRT was designed to accomodate up to 20 receivers.
 A 7-feed S-band receiver (3 -- 4.5 GHz) is undergoing testing and designed to be placed at the primary focus of the telescope (requiring the parabolic configuration).
-The receiver had its first light in November 2016 (for its central feed).
 The full commissioning of this receiver is expected to end in 2026.

 Backends